-The strategy was not to head straight for a body’s location, but to give Finn a chance to smell the wind and follow the scent back to the hidden body himself.
+The strategy was not to head straight for a body’s location, but to the Smooth Collie a chance to smell the wind and follow the scent back to the hidden body himself.
 Stephen had to be patient and let Finn work his sniffing magic.
 The more successful finds Finn experienced, the more his confidence grew.

 “Once the dog shows that it can work enthusiastically for over twenty minutes between finds and that it is not fazed by run-of-the-mill obstructions (streams, gullies, scree and small crags) it encounters whilst running down a scent to find a body, then it is ready for stage three.”

 Since Finn had the find sequence down and the motivation to keep going, he entered his last “mini assessment” before the big, final test.
 Stephen and Finn couldn’t just show up at the final assessment and ask to be tested.
 Along with everyone else, they had to prove as a team that they were worthy to be invited.